 Care for people diagnosed with a GI tract NET does not end when active treatment has finished.
-Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
+Your health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Watching for recurrence

-The most common place for a NET recurrence to develop is in the GI tract.
+If the NET does return, the most common place for a NET recurrence to develop is in the GI tract, specifically the liver.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
-Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer originally diagnosed and the types of treatment given.
-During this time, it is also important to tell your doctor about any new symptoms as soon as you notice them, such as fatigue, breathing problems, or pain in any part of the body.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of NET first diagnosed and the types of treatment given.

 Managing long-term and late side effects